What is Zanosar?

 bone marrow suppression.

-Using streptozocin may increase your risk of developing other types of cancer, such as stomach cancer.
+Using Zanosar may increase your risk of developing other types of cancer, such as stomach cancer.
 Ask your doctor about your specific risk.

-Streptozocin is injected into a vein through an IV.
+Zanosar is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your streptozocin injection.
+Call your doctor for instructions if you miss an appointment for your Zanosar.